Bushra-naeem/Bushra-naeem/README.md

 # Hey, I’m Bushra

 I'm a **Software Engineer**.
 Fan of nextjs and tailwindcss. love to write javascript code and create new technologies.
-Let's create something beautiful together✨
+For the past two years, I’ve been building applications, especially in frontend development.
+I love creating visually appealing, responsive, and interactive user interfaces.
+Writing clean, structured, and maintainable code is something I care deeply about, and I’m always working to improve.

+I'm comfortable working with:
+→ Reactjs, Nextjs and Tailwindcss
+→ API Integration
+→ Responsive design and accessibility best practices
+→ Collaborating with teams and integrating feedback to build better products

+When I’m not coding, I read non-fiction books and spend time on my phone exploring tech content and new ideas.
+I’m always curious and love learning something new.

 ---